 about the ddc

-The Dirty Dishes Collective is a curatorial project co-founded by Dani Neira and Cassia Powell.
-Inspired by the piles of dishes that remain after gathering, we center collaboration, care, and community.
+The Dirty Dishes Collective is a curatorial project co-founded by dani neira and Cassia Powell.
+Inspired by friendship and the piles of dishes that remain after gathering, we center collaboration, care, and community as modes of working and producing knowledge.
 Emphasizing queer methodologies and research-based practices, our projects take many forms including exhibitions, residencies, community libraries, workshops, publications, and dinner parties.

 who we are